denabel/gxc/README.md

 In this first example, we show how to utilize the `point_link_daily`-function from the `gxc`-package to integrate temperature data from ERA5 reanalysis for a set of spatial points.
+Let’s assume we have a series of georeferenced social media posts on climate change and we would like to understand how these are associated with temperature patterns at the person’s location.

 ### Package setup